List of Milwaukee Brewers award winners and All-Stars: Most Valuable Player Award

 Four Brewers have won the Major League Baseball Most Valuable Player Award—two in the American League and two in the National League.
 Robin Yount is the only Brewer to win the award twice.

 Cy Young Award

 Three Brewers have won the Cy Young Award—two in the American League and one in the National League.

 Rookie of the Year Award

 Three Brewers have won the Major League Baseball Rookie of the Year Award—one in the American League and two in the National League.

+Manager of the Year Award

+One Brewers manager has won the Manager of the Year Award.

 Hank Aaron Award

 Two Brewers have won the Hank Aaron Award.
 Christian Yelich is the only Brewer to win the award twice.

 Edgar Martínez Award

 One Brewer won the Edgar Martínez Outstanding Designated Hitter Award.

 Rolaids Relief Man Award

 Two Brewers won the Rolaids Relief Man Award.

 Trevor Hoffman Award

 Two Brewers have won the Trevor Hoffman National League Reliever of the Year Award.